MAT Manual

 Incremented each time a device to host copy is performed.
 Bound to 0 by

-.
+with-cuda*.
 Useful for tracking down performance problems.

 [variable] *cuda-default-device-id* 0